Paratransit Frequently Asked Questions

 - Regular Fare on Paratransit costs $1.00 per trip.
 A monthly pass is $13.00.
 However, if you ride with us at least once a week, a better value is the Quarterly Pass for Seniors and People with Disabilities.
 This pass gives you unlimited rides for three months and costs only $35.00.

 - Reduced Fare Cards.
 If you have a Medicare card, a disability, or if you're over age 65, you are eligible to ride fixed routes buses for a reduced fare of 50 cents.
 Call 676-7433 to apply for a Reduced Fare Card.

 - FREE Rides on Fixed Route Buses!
-If you are eligible to ride on Specialized Transportation, you can ride WTA’s fixed route bus for FREE!
+If you are eligible to ride on Paratransit, you can ride WTA’s fixed route bus for FREE!
 You must show your valid WTA I.D.
 Card.

 Should I Tip the Driver?